How to Choose an Engagement Ring

 Choosing the right engagement ring can be a bewildering business, considering all the various factors to consider.
-What style does she like?
+What style do they like?
 Should you choose yellow gold, white gold or platinum?
 What is the best shape and how big should the diamond be?
 How much should you spend?
 If you want the proposal to be a surprise, how do you keep it secret, and get the right ring size?

 Traditional or contemporary?

 Think carefully about the kind of jewellery your loved-one usually wears and consider that they are going to be wearing this ring everyday for the rest of their life!